tt-isv-org/scc/tutorial/index.md

       Available        False   MinimumReplicasUnavailable
       ReplicaFailure   True    FailedCreate
     OldReplicaSets:    <none>
-    NewReplicaSet:     scctest1-deployment-697fd459b4 (0/1 replicas created)
+    NewReplicaSet:     your-app-6fc6889db7 (0/1 replicas created)
     Events:
       Type    Reason             Age   From                   Message
       ----    ------             ----  ----                   -------
-      Normal  ScalingReplicaSet  3m    deployment-controller  Scaled up replica set scctest1-deployment-697fd459b4 to 1
+      Normal  ScalingReplicaSet  11s   deployment-controller  Scaled up replica set your-app-6fc6889db7 to 1
     ```

     To get a more specific reason for the replica set failure.
 Use `oc get events`:

     ```bash
     $ oc get events | grep $APP
-    51s         Warning   FailedCreate        replicaset/scctest-74f6895984                 Error creating: pods "scctest-74f6895984-" is forbidden: unable to validate against any security context constraint: [fsGroup: Invalid value: []int64{5678}: 5678 is not an allowed group spec.containers[0].securityContext.securityContext.runAsUser: Invalid value: 1234: must be in the ranges: [1000650000, 1000659999] capabilities.add: Invalid value: "SETGID": capability may not be added capabilities.add: Invalid value: "SETUID": capability may not be added capabilities.add: Invalid value: "SYS_TIME": capability may not be added]
+    107s        Warning   FailedCreate        replicaset/your-app-6fc6889db7       Error creating: pods "your-app-6fc6889db7-" is forbidden: unable to validate against any security context constraint: [fsGroup: Invalid value: []int64{5678}: 5678 is not an allowed group spec.containers[0].securityContext.securityContext.runAsUser: Invalid value: 1234: must be in the ranges: [1000620000, 1000629999] spec.containers[0].securityContext.privileged: Invalid value: true: Privileged containers are not allowed capabilities.add: Invalid value: "SETGID": capability may not be added capabilities.add: Invalid value: "SETUID": capability may not be added capabilities.add: Invalid value: "SYS_TIME": capability may not be added]
     [...]
     ```

-    We omitted some of the details, but what we really wanted to show is that we got back to our security context errors.
+    The `FailedCreate` warning clearly shows that we got **security context constraint** validation errors.

-    We did not fail to create the deployment, we failed when the replica set tried to create the pod.
+    We did not fail to create the deployment, we failed when the replica set tried to validate the security constraints and create the pod.
 The replica set uses a service account and the default service account uses the restricted SCC.

-    These errors are expected because the deployment asked for specific capabilities, but the default service account is restricted and cannot provide these capabilities.
-So, instead of deploying an application that will produce errors, we made it fail earlier with specific reasons.
+    These errors are expected because the deployment asked for specific permissions, and the restricted SCC will not allow these permissions.
+So, instead of deploying an application that will produce errors, we made it fail earlier with reasons.
+Failing early is definitely a good thing.
+The other thing we accomplished by clearly indicating the special permissions needed by this application, is that we created a way for the developer, the deployer, and the security administrator to communicate better.

     Don't delete this deployment.
 We'll fix this in the next section.